-The disclosed system has associated therewith a routing algorithm, referred to herein as a "webslice."
+The disclosed system has associated therewith a routing As implemented, the web 304 of the system 300 can 60 algorithm, referred to herein as a "webslice."
 A webslice is a relationship rule that defines a relationship between a web and one or more boards of that web.
 If the web changes (e.g., a board is added), and meets the criteria of the rule, the content will be on the new board as well.
-For example, the rule can include a web ID, a starting board ID, and "transversal" data (i.e., the relationship rule), in the following format:
+For example, the rule can include a web ID, a starting board ID, and "transversal" data (i.e., the relationship rule), in the following webslice (target board)=<webID; starting board ID; transversal data>.

-webslice (target board)=<webID; starting board ID; transversal data>.
+Thus, if a system includes two webs, W1 and W2, where web W1 includes five boards: A (the starting board), B, C, D, and E, with each subsequent board a child to the previous board (i.e., B is child of A, C is child of B, etc.), the webslice data "slicing" to board E will be similar to the following:

-Thus, if a system includes two webs, W1 and W2, where web W1 includes five boards: A (the starting board), B, C, D, and E, with each subsequent board a child to the previous 5 board (i.e., B is child of A, C is child of B, etc.), the webslice data "slicing" to board E will be similar to the following: webslice (board E)=<W1; board A; $A \rightarrow B \rightarrow C \rightarrow D \rightarrow E$ >.
+webslice (board E)=<W1; board A; A $\rightarrow$ B $\rightarrow$ C $\rightarrow$ D $\rightarrow$ E>.

-It is to be appreciated that where a child board has at least two parent boards, the webslice data can include at least two10 paths.
+It is to be appreciated that where a child board has at least two parent boards, the webslice data can include at least two paths.
 For example, consider that A is the parent to both B and C, with B and C the parents to D. A webslice to D can be obtained in one of two ways:

-webslice (board D)= \langle W1; board A; A \rightarrow B \rightarrow D>, or webslice (board D)= \langle W1; board A; A \rightarrow C \rightarrow D>.
+webslice (board D)=<W1; board A; A $\rightarrow$ B $\rightarrow$ D>, or webslice (board D)=<W1; board A; A $\rightarrow$ C $\rightarrow$ D>.

 Moreover, since the webslice to a given board of a web can take at least two different paths, one path can be longer than the other to the desired board.
-Consider that A is the parent to both B and C, with B the parent to D, and C the parent to E, and E the parent to D. A webslice to D can be 20 obtained in one of two ways:
+Consider that A is the parent to both B and C, with B the parent to D, and C the parent to E, and E the parent to D. A webslice to D can be obtained in one of two ways:

-webslice (board D)= $\langle W1$; board A; A \rightarrow B \rightarrow D>, or webslice (board D)= \langle W1; board A; A \rightarrow C \rightarrow E \rightarrow D>.
+webslice (board D)=<W1; board A; A $\rightarrow$ B $\rightarrow$ D>, or webslice (board D)=<W1; board A; A $\rightarrow$ C $\rightarrow$ E $\rightarrow$ D>.